Uberspace/lab/source/guide_uu-notify.rst

 Configuration
 =============

+.. _id-gotify-application:

 Gotify application
 ------------------

-Create a gotify application.
+Create a Gotify application.
 Log in to your Gotify server's WebUI, click the ``Apps``-tab in the menu bar and create an application.
 An app token is generated automatically.
-You'll need it in the next step.
+You'll need it in the :ref:`next step <id-configure-uuNotify>`.

+.. _id-configure-uuNotify:

 Configure uuNotify
 ------------------